mylivn-gmbh/backend-test-assignment/README.md

 #### Tests
 * You should cover provided interfaces with tests.
 * You can use JUnit, TestNG, Scalatest, Specs, etc.
+* Please focus on test coverage - it is an important part of this test assignment.

 #### Project
 * Your project should use Maven, Gradle or SBT.